Search

 Back to top

 Most people think of violence and harassment as physical assault.
 However, workplace violence and harassment are a much broader problem.
-It is any act in which a person is abused, threatened, intimidated or assaulted in their employment.
+It is any act in which a person is abused, stalked, threatened, intimidated or assaulted in the course of their employment.
 Spreading rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, inflicting psychological trauma, anger-related incidents, rape, arson, and murder are all examples of workplace violence.
+Workplace violence can occur online or outside of the office (such as at a work-related event).

 NOTE: In this document, we use the term violence to also include bullying and harassment